 Access to cash can make or break your ability to survive financial emergencies or even secure a mortgage.
-But access to cash means more than having currency in your wallet.
+But access to cash doesn't always mean having currency in your wallet.
 Liquid assets are assets like cash, checking accounts and certain investments that can be quickly and easily converted to cash with little or no cost.

 Cash, of course, is the most liquid asset of all, and it's the yardstick used to measure liquidity.
 Funds held in checking, savings and money market accounts can also be considered liquid because they are easily converted to cash.

 Here are some examples of other types of liquid assets that serve as cash equivalents.

-are assets that are difficult to sell for full value or take time to sell.
+Nonliquid assets are assets that are difficult to sell for full value or take time to sell.
 For these kinds of assets, it can also be harder to predict what they will sell for.
 Examples of nonliquid assets include:

 Over time, high-performing assets comprise a larger chunk of your portfolio, and the change will affect your investment mix.
 Milestones like homeownership or retirement might shift your priorities.
-Due to factors like these, you should review your portfolio from time to time and rebalance your assets to ensure that your investment mix still meets your needs.
+Due to factors like these, you should review your portfolio from time to time and rebalance your assets to ensure that they still fulfill your investment strategy and liquidity needs.

 - Compare your chosen mix to your current mix.